cds-snc/digital-canada-ca/content/en/careers/positions/director-of-talent-and-internal-operations--73bdecab-c9bd-4fa2-955f-8bca0787bcf4.md

 If you don’t meet our essential criteria for this role, we might have current or future opportunities that could be a great fit.
 Please consider applying and introduce yourself - we are always keen to meet new digital leaders and technologists.

 CDS is a fully distributed team.
-This job can be performed from anywhere in Canada with occasional travel to Ottawa.
+This job can be performed from anywhere in Canada .

 At CDS, we don’t just accept difference - we celebrate it.
 We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the society that we serve.
 Our ability to deliver better public services — accessible, inclusive services — can only be realized if we can recognize and harness the most diverse range of thoughts, experiences, and skills.
 We work hard to create an environment where different perspectives and experiences are valued.
 We are committed to helping diverse talent thrive.